grafana/agent/docs/sources/operator/api.md

 </em>
 </td>
 <td>
-<p>Image, when specified, overrides the image used to run the Agent.
-It
+<p>Image, when specified, overrides the image used to run Agent.
+Specify
-should be specified along with a tag.
-Version must still be set to ensure the Grafana Agent Operator knows which version of Grafana Agent is being configured.</p>
+the image along with a tag.
+You still need to set the version to ensure Grafana Agent Operator knows which version of Grafana Agent is being configured.</p>
 </td>
 </tr>